What To Do After a Deer Accident

 - Contact your auto insurance agent so they can start work immediately on your claim.
 Deer collision claims are usually covered under comprehensive insurance, not collision.
 Or to make things easier, when you call our shop just ask for Insurance Claims Assistance and we’ll work to help handle the process.

 Animal collisions of any kind are unfortunate.
 The key to minimizing the damage is to follow the basic steps for your vehicle and others around you to make sure you aren’t put into any more danger.
 The best things you can do in advance is to check your insurance and see if you’re properly covered if you were to hit a deer.
 Also be sure to have a trusted repair shop ready to call if an accident happens to you.
 Better yet, find a repair shop that also will handle your towing!

 Collision Center of Andover offers high-quality, reliable repair and towing service.
 Check out our before-and-after examples to see how we can completely fix your dented car from a deer collision or other accident.
-From collision repair, paintless dent repair to mechanical repairs and more, count on the repair experts to get your vehicle running and back in shape.
+From full-line collision repair, paintless dent repair to mechanical repairs and more, count on the auto repair experts to get your vehicle running and back in shape.